learnrelay/learnrelay/docs/introduction/get-started.md

     - [js-graphql-intellij-plugin](https://github.com/jimkyndemeyer/js-graphql-intellij-plugin) - GraphQL language support for IntelliJ IDEA and WebStorm, including Relay.QL tagged templates in JavaScript and TypeScript
     - [language-graphql](https://github.com/rmosolgo/language-graphql) - GraphQL support for Atom text editor

-> Normally, Relay requires you to set up a GraphQL server on your own, however, in this tutorial, we already prepared the GraphQL server and set it up properly for you!
-Therefore, you can start working on Relay without worrying about GraphQL server.

 ## How to follow along with this tutorial?

 Each chapter is divided into two main parts - **Learning concepts and Practicing in real world application**.
 The first part will walk you through the concepts of Relay along with examples.
 The other will then let you apply your theory knowledge with our Pokedex application!